eliJaimes/AngularBootCampExercisePart4/NOTES.md

 - Extend our toolbar component to include our switch theme toggle
 - Configure the toggle with some options
 - Inject the Renderer2 class to manipulate DOM elements

+## Create ResumeForm component outer layout

+- Note: it might be a good practice to use the components selector name as a a class wrapper for the components
+- Use Tailwind's utility classes to style App and ResumeForm components